How to Fix a Clogged Drain: The Definitive Guide

 It’s best to avoid caustic chemicals since they’re bad for the environment and your health.
-If you must use something, look for an alternative product which contains microorganisms that eat the material causing the clog, converting it to water and carbon dioxide.
+If you must use something, look for an alternative product that contains microorganisms that eat the material causing the clog, converting it to water and carbon dioxide.

 Plunge the Drain

-- If you’re unclogging a double sink, seal the other sink opening with the sink stopper or a wet washcloth, otherwise the plunging will not be effective.
+- If you’re unclogging a double sink, seal the other sink opening with the sink stopper or a wet washcloth, otherwise, the plunging will not be effective.